 Avoiding bad backgrounds

-Every single wedding photographer has at some point forgotten to notice a bad background and regretted this mistake while doing post-processing.
+Most wedding photographers have at some point forgotten to notice a bad background and regretted this mistake while doing post-processing.

 Fixing bad backgrounds can be an extremely time consuming and painstaking task.
 Yet, it's so easy to lose track of backgrounds and concentrate solely on the subject especially during weddings; this “background awareness’’ should be trained in order to avoid repeating the same mistake over and over again.